 This post contains affiliate links.

 With the holidays approaching, I am starting to think about all the specials meals I will be sharing with my family and friends.

 I love putting a little extra effort into these meals.
 It’s fun to cook something a little fancy that will impress your guests, isn’t it?

-Even my husband, an avowed mushroom hater, loves these tasty vegetable strudels.
+Even my husband, an avowed mushroom hater, loves these tasty vegetarian strudels.
 And if I can convince him, then these mouthwatering strudels are sure to be a hit with your friends and family, too!

 Have you ever used phyllo dough?
 It’s the secret to the light flaky layers in these individual mushroom strudels.

 Phyllo (also called filo or fillo) is a super thin unleavened dough that’s used for making pastries.
 It’s popular in Middle Eastern and Balkan cooking, and you may have tried it in dishes such as spanakopita, baklava, or borek.

 If you’ve never worked with phyllo before, it may seem a little intimidating.
 But as long as you follow a few simple tricks, you’ll find that working with phyllo dough can be pretty easy.